rzlahd/mybrain/README.md

-READ MIT license before using all this materials
+Read MIT license before using all this materials
 # mybrain
 close mechine code